Types of WA Super accounts

 How to join WA Super

 If you satisfy all of the above eligibility criteria, then you can apply to join WA Super.
-You can sign up for a WA Super account by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on its website, or call (08) 9480 3500 (available Monday to Thursday between 8.30am and 5 pm AEST).
+You can sign up for a WA Super account by clicking on its products in Canstar’s superannuation comparison tables and then sign up online on their website

 WA Super FAQs